paulgribble/plaintext_workshop/README.md

 Markdown is a specification for "marking up" plain text documents using not-terribly-difficult-or-offensive codes that denote semantic elements.
 By "semantic elements" I mean things like headings, sub-headings, quotes, and so on.
 There are also variants of Markdown, such as Git-Markdown, that add various other codes to further extend Markdown's capabilities.

+This document that you're reading (`README.md`) is a Markdown document.
+If you're reading it on GitHub, it's been rendered for you in your web browser by GitHub.

+Here are some Markdown references online:

 - [Markdown](http://daringfireball.net/projects/markdown/): The original specification by John Gruber
 - [Mastering Markdown](https://guides.github.com/features/mastering-markdown/): a brief tutorial by GithHub

-Here is a simple Markdown document:
+Here is a very simple Markdown document:

 ```
 # Chapter 1